dan-lovelace/giggle/README.md

 ## What you'll need

 - Some technical knowledge - I'll walk you through it in this README.
+If you don't already have them, you'll need [NodeJS](https://nodejs.org/) and [yarn package manager](https://yarnpkg.com/).
 - A Google account **without** MFA - You'll need to inject its username and password as environment variables.
 If you're curious/concerned about how they're used, check out [this file](https://github.com/dan-lovelace/giggle/blob/main/pages/api/engines.ts).
 Basically, Giggle uses [Puppeteer](https://github.com/puppeteer/puppeteer) to log in to Google in order to retrieve your custom search engine IDs.
 If you do not have an account without MFA, just go ahead and [make a new one](https://accounts.google.com/signup) - **⚠️ MAKE SURE NOT TO TURN ON MFA! ⚠️**
 - A Google Developer API key with **Custom Search API** privileges - Giggle uses your API key to run queries against your search engines to retrieve JSON results without ads.
 Head over to the [Developer Console](https://console.cloud.google.com/apis/dashboard) to set this up.
 Each engine gets 100 queries per day for free 💰
 - At least one custom search engine configured in the Google account's [Programmable Search Engine console](https://programmablesearchengine.google.com/smart_sign_in) - Your console should look something like this: